phatlanelebo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Write a script that sets the mode of the file hello the same as olleh
+Create script that adds execute permission to all subdirectories of the current directory fo the owner, the group owner and all users